 A night at the Toronto office

-What's been happening after dark on King Street East
+What's been happening after dark on the lower east side

 After the last AutoCAD drawing has been saved, the bag of trail mix has been sealed and the blinds have been drawn, some pretty powerful things have been happening in our Toronto office.
 Once a month since last September our Toronto office has been littered with over-sized post it notes, filled with 6 energetic young leaders, and transformed into the headquarters for Engineer's Without Borders (EWB) Water for the World (W4TW) program.